-Some particular job may require only one employee on duty, in such scenarios, it is customary for employers to allow the employee to eat on the job without someone else taking over.
-The Dept. of Labor will allow these unique situations as compliant with Section 162, when the employee voluntarily consents to the arrangements.
+Some particular jobs may require only one employee on duty, in such scenarios, it is customary for employers to allow the employee to eat on the job without someone else taking over.
+The Dept. of Labor will allow these unique situations as compliant with Section 162 when the employee voluntarily consents to the arrangements.
 However, an uninterrupted meal break must be provided to every employee who asks this from the employer.

 Shorter Meal Period

 Under New York Labor Laws, an employer is not required to provide employees with paid or unpaid vacation benefits.
-However, if an employer chooses to provide such a benefit then it must comply with the terms of its established policy or employment contract as per New York labor law section 198-c
+However, if an employer chooses to provide such a benefit, then it must comply with the terms of its established policy or employment contract as per New York labor law section 198-c

 New York State Law does not require an employer to provide its employees with holiday leave either paid or unpaid holiday leave.
 However, in New York City, a private employer may require an employee to work on holidays, in such scenarios, the employer may not be obliged to pay the employee premium wage, ie., one and a half times the regular rate for working on holidays unless the time worked qualifies the employee for overtime under standard overtime laws.
-If an employer chooses to provide holiday leave benefits then it must comply with the terms of employment contract or established policy.
+If an employer chooses to provide holiday leave benefits then it must comply with the terms of the employment contract or established policy.

 Jury Duty Leave

-According to the New York Judiciary Code 519, an employer may not penalize or discharge an employee who is summoned to serve as a juror provided he/she notifies the employer prior to the commencement of the term of service.
+According to the New York Judiciary Code 519, an employer may not penalize or discharge an employee who is summoned to serve as a juror, provided he/she notifies the employer prior to the commencement of the term of service.

 New York State law does not require employers to provide employee bereavement leave.
-A leave taken by an employee due to the death of another individual, usually a close relative is called bereavement leave.
+A leave taken by an employee due to the death of another individual, usually a close relative, is called bereavement leave.
 If an employer chooses to provide bereavement leave then they may be required to comply with the terms of bereavement policy or practice it maintains.